Umm al-Hiran: History

-During and following the 1948 war and the establishment of the state of Israel, a large number of Bedouin tribes were displaced, including the Abu Alkian tribe.
+During and following the 1948 Palestine war and the establishment of the state of Israel, a large number of Bedouin tribes were displaced, including the Abu Alkian tribe.
 They were corralled into an area known as Siyag to the northeast of Beersheba, which was designated a closed military zone, barring Bedouins from accessing their original land.
-In 1956, the tribe approached the military administration and was transferred to the Wadi Atir area, where they received 7,000 dunams of land near the wadi.
+In 1956, the tribe approached the military administration and was transferred to the Yatir area, where they received 7,000 dunams of land near the wadi.
 There, they settled in two villages Umm al-Hiran and Atir.
 From this point onwards, they built houses from stone and other materials, paved roads, built wells and farmed the surrounding land.
 Sheikh Farhoud Abu al Qi'an argued that before their arrival "It was a desert, with no roads, water, houses or services".

 In 2001, the Israel Land Authority described its residents as a "special obstacle" in its recommendations.
 In 2003, there was a state motion to the Magistrates’ Court in Beersheba for the demolition of the village ex parte, without informing the landowners; the state claimed that it was unable to identify or reach the inhabitants.
 In 2004, the state filed lawsuits in 2004 to evacuate the villagers on the basis that they were trespassers who were squatting illegally.
 The court ruled that the legal status of the residents was as "permanent residents", but at the same time concluded that because the land was held from the state free of charge, their residency could be revoked at any time.
 The Prime Minister's Office had also previously blocked a plan to recognise the neighbouring village of Atir, which shares land with Umm al-Hiran, requesting instead that the plan did not clash with the proposal to establish a Jewish town.